pzerger/supplemental/CISSP/frameworks.md

 ### ISO/IEC 27001/27002

 **Purpose**: International standards for Information Security Management Systems (ISMS).
 ISO 27001 outlines the requirements for establishing an ISMS, while ISO 27002 provides best practice security controls that an organization can choose to implement.
+While risk assessment and treatment are essential components of the ISO 27001 standard, the primary focus of the framework is to define a set of security controls and management processes for protecting information assets.

 **Oversight/Enforcement**: Developed and maintained by ISO and the International Electrotechnical Commission (IEC).
 Organizations can seek ISO 27001 certification, involving audits by third-party certification bodies.